-If the judge finds you not guilty, you don’t have to worry about dealing with any penalties―this includes points and violations on your record as well as increased auto insurance rates.
+If the judge finds you " not guilty," you don't have to worry about dealing with any penalties (including driving record points and violations on your Iowa driving record, or increased auto insurance rates).

-However, if the judges finds you guilty, you must pay all ticket fines and related fees and deal with all related penalties―for some drivers this means being labeled a “habitual offender,” loss of driving privileges, and higher car insurance rates.
+However, if the judges finds you " guilty," you must pay all traffic ticket fines and related fees, and deal with all related penalties.
+In some cases, this means being labeled a “habitual offender," loss of driving privileges, and higher car insurance rates.

 Avoid Additional Charges

-Failing to show up in court on the date printed on your ticket or the hearing date you call to schedule (see below) can result in license suspension; some courts even will increase the fine from a “scheduled” fine to a “non-scheduled” fine.
+Failure to show up in traffic court on the date printed on your IA traffic ticket OR on the hearing date you schedule could result in an Iowa driver's license suspension; some courts even will increase the fine from a “scheduled" fine to a “non-scheduled" fine.

 Determine Where to Plead

-Your ticket should include information about the county and court handling your ticket.
-Each county’s Clerk of Court handles traffic tickets, so this is the office where you’ll enter your not guilty plea.
+Your traffic ticket should include information about the county and court handling your case.
+Each Iowa county's Clerk of Court handles traffic tickets, so this is the office where you'll enter your "not guilty" plea.